OurMachinery/themachinery-books/the_machinery_book/src/getting_started/introduction_to_c.md

 }
 ```

-The tm_tab_create_context_t context gives you access to an allocator the system allocator.
+The tm_tab_create_context_t context gives you access to the system allocator.
 This one again allows you to create a child allocator.
-You can now use the new allocator in our tab.
+We can now use the new allocator in our tab.
 This is why we store it within our `tm_tab_o` object.
 In the end, we need to destroy our tab and, therefore free the tab object and destroy the child allocator. `tm_allocator_api->destroy_child(&a);`
 If we now shut down the engine and we forgot to free any of the allocations done between create and destroy, we will get a nice log: